 This is a seriously simple meal but with the looks of something far more involved and elegant.

-The pork are bone-in chops, nice and thickly sliced and all they need is a generous seasoning of salt and pepper before hitting the grill.
+The pork is bone-in chops (you could also swap it out for a fresh ham steak), nice and thickly sliced and all they need is a generous seasoning of salt and pepper before hitting the grill.
 Take care to not overcook them, you want a juicy medium chop!

 The grilled grape and fennel salad is what brings this dish to life.